 Usually, when I write articles with polarizing headlines, they immediately get pilloried.
 So I’m going to issue a preemptive “calm yourselves,” before we get going.

 Giancarlo Stanton and Shohei Otani are the two biggest names this off-season.
-We here at WTP have already devoted upwards of 10 articles to them combined, and with good reason: Giancarlo Stanton had a standout season, and Shohei Otani displays *flashes* of a young Babe Ruth, pitching and hitting like an absolute dream in the Japanese baseball league.
+I’ve already devoted a lot of writing and tweeting to them, and with good reason: Giancarlo Stanton had a standout season, and Shohei Otani displays *flashes* of a young Babe Ruth, pitching and hitting like an absolute dream in the Japanese baseball league.
 In 2017, Otani hit .332 over 65 games.
 Over his 543 career innings, he’s posted a 2.52 ERA.
 Giancarlo Stanton batted a solid .281 with 59 home runs and 132 RBIs.

 There have been many teams interested in these two players, and the current speculation has Giancarlo going to the Giants and Otani headed to the Yankees.
 Good, have at ’em.
 Give them all your money.
 We’ll see how that ends up.